 I continued to learn as much as I could, enrolling in various short courses in jewellery and even a postgraduate course in Jewellery Design in Portugal.
 I love painting and incorporating that into my jewellery was a way of paying homage to my passion and, at the same time, feeling closer to people because I knew they were really carrying it with them.

 I wish my jewellery could solve everyone's problems, but as disappointing as this lack of a magical object can be, what I can guarantee is that for a moment it will make you smile, even laugh, remember good things and all those warm fuzzy feelings we all like to feel from time to time.
 Far be it from me to think that an object would make you feel more confident, I know that you already own yourself and you're unapologetically you!
 If in some way my jewellery allows you to show the world your true colours, I already consider that an honour and a victory

-In our small atelier we create and produce all the pieces by hand.
-The glass is hand cutted, hand painted and fired at a temperature between 720º C and 780º C to fix the colours.
-With a focus on Upcycling, we seek to draw attention to a material that usually ends up in recycling and in the production of industrial products.
-Recycling, although ecological, does not eliminate considerable energy expenditure compared to upcycling.
-Transforming a material of no great value into a jewel or a unique piece serves to awaken the consumer's reflection and awareness for the use of materials different from what is common in this area and encourage a new mentality of consumption and production of objects with low environmental impact.
-We try to have a diverse range of products, not only because it gives us freedom to create, but also because it allows us to reach more people without losing quality.
-Furthermore, each material we use has very specific aesthetic qualities that we are proud to explore and present to our customers.
+Let's get down to business!
+In my small studio, I create and produce all the pieces by hand.
+The glass is cut and painted by hand and fired at between 720º C and 780º C to fix the colours.
+With a focus on upcycling, I try to draw attention to a material that usually ends up in recycling for the production of industrial products.
+Recycling, although environmentally friendly, does not eliminate a considerable amount of energy compared to upcycling.
+Transforming a material of little value into a unique piece of jewellery serves to raise awareness of the use of different materials from what is common in jewellery and to encourage a new mentality of consumption and production of objects with a low environmental impact.